SAP-archive/btp-extend-workflow-cai-msteams/README.md

         - Communication from Microsoft Teams to SAP SuccessFactors
         - Communication from SAP SuccessFactors to Microsoft Teams
         - Security aspects of the architecture design
-4. SAP BTP subaccount configuration and test users (available soon)
+4. SAP BTP subaccount configuration and test users [(click here)](https://blogs.sap.com/2022/02/10/sap-ms-teams-3-requirements-and-application-architecture/)
     - Set up your SAP Integration Suite for integration capabilities
     - Create a Process Integration Runtime instance for API access
     - Configure a XSUAA instance to handle security
     - Set up trust between Azure Active Directory and SAP BTP
     - Create test users in Azure Active Directory
-5. SAP SuccessFactors instance setup (available soon)
+5. SAP SuccessFactors instance setup [(click here)](https://blogs.sap.com/2022/02/17/sap-ms-teams-5-sap-successfactors-instance-setup/)
     - Set up OAuth2 clients for Principal Propagation and technical API access
     - Configure the Intelligent Services Center for notification handling
-6. Set up your SAP Cloud Integration instance (available soon)
+6. Set up your SAP Cloud Integration instance [(click here)](https://blogs.sap.com/2022/02/22/sap-ms-teams-6-set-up-your-sap-cloud-integration-instance/)
     - Configure your security settings for Principal Propagation
     - Provide your security settings for technical API access
     - Setup the security details for notification handling
     - Upload and deploy the integration flows
-7. Get your Microsoft Azure settings ready (available soon)
+7. Get your Microsoft Azure settings ready [(click here)](https://blogs.sap.com/2022/02/28/sap-ms-teams-7-get-your-microsoft-azure-settings-ready/)
     - Configure a new application registration for your extension application
     - Integrate your application with the SAP BTP enterprise application
     - Configure a Bot Service instance for your extension application
     - Create a Storage Account to store bot related data
-8. Deploy your Microsoft Teams extension (available soon)
+8. Deploy your Microsoft Teams extension [(click here)](https://blogs.sap.com/2022/03/01/sap-ms-teams-8-deploy-your-microsoft-teams-extension/)
     - Maintain the extension app details in the manifest file
     - Provide the environment variables of your landscape
     - Deploy the extension application to SAP BTP
     - Upload the application manifest file to Microsoft Teams
-9. Solution limitations and further topics (available soon)
+9. Improvement ideas and further topics [(click here)](https://blogs.sap.com/2022/03/15/sap-ms-teams-9-improvement-ideas-and-further-topics/)
-    - Limitations of the current solution approach
+    - Access on-premise systems like SAP S/4HANA
-    - How to access On-Premise systems like SAP S/4HANA
+    - Scope of the current solution approach
-    - Possible enhancement scenarios
+    - Other enhancement scenarios

 ## Good to know